Contents

 3 | Golden Points

 Golden points go hand in hand with the rule of thirds and sit at the intersections where you should place your dominant subjects, such as a building or person, like in the picture below.
 They usually form part of the rule of thirds, but they deserve their own place on this list.
-That’s because sometimes, you won’t have anything else in the frame to place along the horizontal or vertical lines, so place your subject on a golden point if you don’t know what else to do with it, and you won’t go far wrong.
+That’s because sometimes, you won’t have anything else in the frame to place along the horizontal or vertical lines, so put your subject on a golden point if you don’t know what else to do with it, and you won’t go far wrong.
 And if you do have a subject and horizontal or vertical lines, aim to put the dominant subject on a golden point.

 4 | Symmetry

 Symmetry is the balance and repetition of elements on either side of the frame or around a central axis.
 Think of water that looks like glass to create a mirror image straight across the centre of the frame.
-You can use symmetry to create a sense of balance and visual interest in a photograph or convey stability, order, and calmness.
+You can use symmetry to create a sense of balance and visual interest in a photograph or to convey stability, order, and calmness.
 Repeating elements, such as patterns, shapes, or lines, or through reflections, helps to create symmetry, as you often see in landscape photographs of lakes, for example.

 5 | Negative Space